m3kkis/discordbot-dan1k/README.md

 * `!clear <amount>` clear the amount specified of messages from chat.
 * `!crime` work in crime, get highest pay but more chances to be caught.
 * `!deposit <amount|all>` deposit an amount or all of your cash to your bank.
+* `!election` Vote for a mayor of your server.
+Lasts 7 days before can revote.
 * `!give <user> cash <amount>` give cash to another user.
 * `!harvest` Harvest either legal or illegal plants.
 Sell them for extra cash!
 But don\'t get caught by police.
 * `!help` display all of the available commands.